ryo-ngked/data-science-training-2025/README.md

 # data-science-training-2025
 ## 🎯 Purpose

-This repository is for non-engineer team members to build practical data science skills using free Kaggle courses.
+This repository is for engineer team members to build practical data science skills using free Kaggle courses.
 The goal is to complete a 4-week training program and apply the knowledge to a mini project by the end of Week 4.

 ## 💬 Communication